This play is currently in development. Please use the Google Doc version for Comments/Feedback.

 An epitaph of a children’s rights organisation in South Africa.
 Effective, efficient and well-resourced communities are working with families and child-friendly government structures to ensure that the rights and welfare of children are realised.

-Thanks to Fairplay Alliance, A free just society of active people who are not afraid and don’t cheat because strong and open institutions enforce rules transparently
+Thanks to a political watchdog NGO, A free just society of active people who are not afraid and don’t cheat because strong and open institutions enforce rules transparently

-Thanks to Level Up, individuals provide digital safety training and education, developed through shared values of what effective training looks like, how to deliver effective training, and being able to understand why it is effective.y.
+Thanks to a resource for the global digital security training community, individuals provide digital safety training and education, developed through shared values of what effective training looks like, how to deliver effective training, and being able to understand why it is effective.

-Thanks to MozFest, diverse community groups regain ownership and shape the future of the internet, holding makers and platforms accountable to ensure the internet is healthy.
+Thanks to a healthy public internet festival, diverse community groups regain ownership and shape the future of the internet, holding makers and platforms accountable for ensuring its health.

 After the examples are shared, break your participants into groups or 3 or 4.
 Ask participants to form groups with the people in the room they work with the least.